nokia/moler/README.md

 ```

 We have remote machine in our config.
 Let's check if there is 'readme.txt' file
-on that remote (and some info about the file).
+on that machine (and some info about the file):

 ```python